CrystalExch/Crystal-Contracts/README.md

 internal balance storage isn't carried over meaning extra sloads/sstores, as is amm reserves for limit orders

 premint function honestly shouldn't exist

+too much transferfrom and requiring infinite approvals for good ux

+client order id orders don't have normal order ids

+migration costs too much gas

+creation of new launchpad token shouldnt make empty market, also breaks the fact that marketids should be sequential

+vaults protocol shouldn't use double transfers/transferfrom for deposits/withdrawals

+vault management fee should exist and should be pnl based

+vault deposits shouldn't be forced to current ratio, should actually help bring skew back

+vault lockups shouldn't reset on additional deposit